aws-amplify/docs/cli/multienv.md

 # Managing multiple environments of your project and managing an Amplify Project within a team or outside a team using the Amplify CLI & Git

 When initializing the project using the steps method above, as a part of the `amplify init` command, you were asked to provide a name for your environment.
-Let's assume that you input `dev` as your environment name in the steps above.
+Let's assume that you input `dev` as your environment name.
 In this section, we'll walk you through the steps you need to manage another environment (we'll be creating a `prod` environment) as a part of your Amplify project.

 This feature is still in beta and you have to install this beta version, please use following: